Advising & Student Services

 Not sure who to contact?
 Look at our quick reference guide.

-Sometimes only other students can give you the kind of information you need: insider tips on navigating the University, choosing courses, and planning your undergraduate career.
+Sometimes only other students can give you the kind of information you need, such as insider tips on navigating the University, choosing courses, and planning your undergraduate career.
 Because of this, the Department has specially trained peer advisors ready to assist you.
+Just stop by the 2nd floor Help Desk to meet with them, drop them a line at email@example.com.
+To find out more about our Peer Advisors, take a look at our advisors' profile page.

-All legal studies majors must take Legal250, Introduction to Legal Studies.
+All legal studies majors must take LEGAL 250, Introduction to Legal Studies.
 This course is taught every semester and is restricted to sophomores, juniors, and seniors.
-Legal250 is a prerequisite for most legal studies courses.
-In addition, majors must take: SEVEN upper level legal studies courses, Legal450, and two liberal arts law-related courses, taken outside of the department.
+LEGAL 250 is a prerequisite for most legal studies courses.
+In addition, majors must take: SEVEN upper level legal studies courses, LEGAL 450 (Jr Yr Writing), and two liberal arts law-related courses, taken outside of the department.
 Click here for the full list of liberal arts law-related courses, and click here for a list of liberal arts law-related courses for the current semester only.
 If you are interested in counting a course that is not on this list, please discuss the possibility with your advisor before registering.
-Note that only one law-related liberal arts course can be at the 100 level.
+Note that only one law-related liberal arts course can be at the 100-level.

 A detailed list of the major requirements can be found here.
 We have also created a checklist that should help you keep track of your requirements.
 Download the PDF here.
 NOTE that the general education requirements in this checklist are ONLY for students admitted Fall 2010 or later.